mauriciopoppe/dotfiles/README.md

 - Set the downloaded font on iTerm *iTerm > preferences > profiles > text* (change it for both regular and non-ascii fonts)
 - Uncheck *use lion-style full screen* on General
 - Load preferences from the custom folder `dotfiles/iTerm2`
-- Reattach to an existing tmux session, *iTerm > profiles > general > send text at start* `tmux attach -t base || tmux new -s base`

 ## What's included?
 And how to customize it?

-Refer to the file `install.zsh` that each folder has, after cloning the repo you can add whatever you need inside each script
+Refer to the file `install.zsh` that each folder has, after cloning the repo you can add whatever you need inside each installation script

 ## Screenshot